 Up until now Iceland had been my most Northerly adventure, and that one happened in mid-Summer, so I wasn’t quite prepared for just how cold these places can get.
-Let’s just say that -20 degrees celcius puts icicles on your eyelids.
-But say you’re cold to a local and they’ll laugh in your face.
+Let’s just say that -20°C (-4°F) puts icicles on your eyelids.
+It’s the kind of cold that reaches right down to your very soul.
+But say ‘it’s cold’ to a local and they’ll laugh in your face.
 “This?
 Oh, this is warm.”
 It turns out they have a special club dedicated to those willing to strip to their underwear and run around practically naked in -40 degrees!
 I don’t even want to think about the places you could get frostbite.

 So January in Alaska it is, and what a place.
 I’ve walked on a glacier, I’ve climbed a mountain and I’ve even seen the Northern Lights, that in itself is worth the plane fare alone.
-It’s not quite the remote outpost I’ve always imagined, there’s great food, there’s lots to do, and after a few days, I’m even getting used to the cold.
-Here’s a little sample of my trip:
+It’s not quite the remote outpost I’ve always imagined, and after a few days, I’m even getting used to the cold.

 - Thermals, Thermals, Thermals.
 The investment in moisture-wicking underwear is priceless.